 Sounds obvious.
 And, well, it is.
-But according to Janet Zinn, a New York-based LCSW and couples therapist, the notion of commitment is one of the most solid foundational elements of a happy marriage.
+But according to therapist Janet Zinn, LCSW, who has spent 22 years counseling couples in New York City, the notion of commitment is one of the most solid foundational elements of a happy marriage.
 “When there is a foundation of caring and love, then you can trust at all times that you will get through whatever difficulties you are facing,” she says.
 “Commitment means you can gently lay your head on your partner’s shoulder because you know he or she is there for you when you’re vulnerable or simply tired.
 It’s a basic shared intimacy, and a necessary ingredient to a healthy marriage.”

 We all have off days, when a half-assed effort is just all we can muster.
 But, in a marriage, a shared expectation of excellence will benefit you both.
 “If you assume your partner is doing their best, it is less likely there will be blaming and disappointment,” says Zinn.
 “And there will be an active engagement to resolve issues as they arise since you know you both have each other’s best interests in mind.”
 Remember “your best” doesn’t mean perfection — it means you’re giving the situation everything you can at that moment in time.

 “Respectful communication means you speak of the issue at hand, rather than bringing up the past in the form of ‘You always…’ or ‘You never…’.
 Instead, you try to learn your partner’s perspective,” says Zinn.
 “You try not to be defensive so you can hear your partner’s point of view.
 You can speak of your experience without negating or dismissing your partner’s experience.”
 A few tenets of respectful communication to remember: Repeat what they say, so they get a sense that you understand their concerns.
 And ask if there is a way to come to an agreement, even if you see things differently.

 If we are willing to learn from our mistakes as they relate to our partner’s needs and desires, we will thrive – personally, and in the relationship.